zhengjunyao-work/arc24/docs/modeling/Iteration_07_training_data.md

 Maybe cyclic learning rate schedule might allow to escape from poor local optima, but the problem might be just a generalization one (because training loss is good).

+### What are the best datasets for fine-tuning?

+TODO:

+### What is the best strategy for test-time fine-tuning?

+TODO:

 ## Conclusion

 ## Next steps